TianyiLu/nnUNetLearnOnWindows/readme.md

 Running this command will to several things:
 1) If you stored your data as 4D nifti the data will be split into a sequence of 3d niftis.
 Back when I started SimpleITK did not support 4D niftis.
 This was simply done out of necessity.
-2) Images are cropped to the nonzero region.
-This does nothing for most datasets.
-Most brain datasets however are brain extracted, meaning that the brain is surrounded by zeros.
-There is no need to push all these zeros through the GPUs so we simply save a little bit of time doing this.
-Cropped data is stored in the `cropped_output_dir` (`paths.py`).
-3) The data is analyzed and information about spacing, intensity distributions and shapes are determined
-4) nnU-Net configures the U-Net architectures based on that information.
+2) nnU-Net configures the U-Net architectures based on that information.
 All U-Nets are configured to optimally use **12GB Nvidia TitanX** GPUs.
 There is currently no way of adapting to smaller or larger GPUs.
-5) nnU-Net runs the preprocessing and saves the preprocessed data in `preprocessing_output_dir`.
+3) nnU-Net runs the preprocessing and saves the preprocessed data in `preprocessing_output_dir`.

 I strongly recommend you set `preprocessing_output_dir` on a SSD.
 HDDs are typically too slow for data loading.